adazhang255/Caching-Test/README.md

 Evaluate heuristics on representative workloads (agent logs or simulated prompts).
 Use notebooks in `notebooks/` to instrument runs and emit CSV/plots.

+## Runtime toggles

+- `LMCACHE_DISABLE_OFFLOAD` ("0" | "1"): when "1", logging only; LMCache still uses LRU but we don’t orchestrate moves.

+## S3 TTL archive

+- Use `src/s3_archive.py` for external TTL storage.
+In dev (no AWS), it falls back to a local folder.
+- Background worker: `src/workers_archive_worker.py` runs periodically to upload entries.

+Note: LMCache remote tier is disabled.
+LMCache never writes to S3; TTL lives entirely in S3 metadata or an external index.